 If you reside in the contiguous U.S., ground shipping will be free of charge.
 Expect to pay $125 for delivery if you live in Alaska or Hawaii, and $250 if you live in Canada.
 Regardless of where you call home, you should receive the mattress within three to five business days of placing your original order.
 Brooklyn Bedding does not offer expedited shipping or White Glove delivery.

-As a “bed-in-a-box” model, the Aurora is compressed, wrapped in plastic, and vacuum-sealed for shipping.
+As a “mattress-in-a-box” model, the Aurora Luxe is compressed, wrapped in plastic, and vacuum-sealed for shipping.
 This process – also known as “roll-packing” – ensures the mattress will fit inside a standard ground shipping box.
 The mattress will be delivered to your doorstep, so you won’t need to be at home when the box arrives or sign for your mattress.

-Brooklyn Bedding offers a 120-night sleep trial for the Aurora and all other mattresses.
+Brooklyn Bedding offers a 120-night sleep trial for the Aurora Luxe and all other mattresses.
 This trial includes a mandatory break-in period of 30 nights.
-You won’t be able to return your mattress for a full refund or exchange it for another model until after you’ve tested out the Aurora for at least 30 nights.
+You won’t be able to return your mattress for a full refund or exchange it for another model until after you’ve tested out the Aurora Luxe for at least 30 nights.

-If you are not satisfied with the Aurora and your sleep trial has not expired, Brooklyn Bedding offers a few alternatives to returning or exchanging it.
+If you are not satisfied with the Aurora Luxe and your sleep trial has not expired, Brooklyn Bedding offers a few alternatives to returning or exchanging it.
 The company may issue you a topper to make the mattress feel softer or firmer.
 Brooklyn Bedding may also be able to modify the mattress so that it meets your individual needs.

-The Aurora is backed by a 10-year warranty.
+The Aurora Luxe is backed by a 10-year warranty.
 This warranty is entirely non-prorated, meaning Brooklyn Bedding will cover all costs related to repairing or replacing a mattress that develops defects while the warranty is valid.

 Defects recognized in the warranty include surface-level body impressions that measure 1 inch or deeper and physical flaws in the mattress that cause its components to split, crack, or wear out prematurely.
 Brooklyn Bedding may void the warranty if you leave the mattress inside its shipping box for more than 60 days and damage occurs as a result.